 Healthcare administrators are in charge of healthcare providers' business and office operations.
 They can be employed by private medical practices, hospitals, healthcare networks or insurance companies.

 Competition can be steep in the healthcare administration job market, particularly for senior-level positions.
-Though the BLS says that a bachelor's degree may be sufficient for entry-level work in this field, those with a master's degree in health administration or a similar area have the best chance of gaining higher-level or executive healthcare administration positions.
-The BLS predicts above-average employment growth of 23 percent for healthcare administrator positions from 2012-2022.
+Though the BLS states that a bachelor's degree may be sufficient for entry-level work in this field, those with a master's degree in health administration or a similar area have the best chance of gaining higher-level or executive healthcare administration positions.
+The BLS predicts above-average employment growth of 18% for medical and health service managers from 2018-2028.

 Medical Records Director

 Responsibility for patient medical records rests with health information managers.
 According to O*NET, medical records technicians could reach this senior-level position with the help of an MHA.